AmeerAlmaamari/project-orion/README.md

 A reading group data analysis project created with Python, Pandas , Flask , HTML , CSS and JS with the help of BootStrap.

-folder/file organizing of the files are built like a certain projects approach.
+folder/file organizing of the files are built like certain projects approach.

 Technologies